10 awesome things to do in New Orleans

-I always imagined I would love New Orleans and I was right.
-It’s a city that’s beautiful, a little bit gritty and most definitely interesting!
+I always imagined I would love the big Easy aka New Orleans and I was right.
+It’s a city that’s beautiful, a little bit gritty and it has a rich history!
 I wrote a list of my favorite things to do in New Orleans to help you enjoy New Orleans as much as I did!

 1. Visit the abandoned six flags theme park

+I’m starting the list of with something a little bit unconventional.
 I probably shouldn’t be recommending this, but it was my favorite part of the trip.
 The theme park was destroyed by Katrina and is now closed to the public.
 It is however a great place for urban exploring and photography.
 (It’s illegal to trespass and you can get caught!!)
-If you want to know a little bit more about visiting the park read my post on it here.
+I myself went to explore the abandoned six flags park twice and even at 4 in the morning there was a guard waiting at the entrance.

 2. Join a second line

-If you don’t know what a second line is.. it’s basically a brass band parade.
+For those of you who haven’t heard of a ‘second line’, it’s basically a brass band parade.
 They do it after weddings, but also after funerals.
 You’ll be able to see a second line basically every day.
 The ‘main line’ are the members and the Brass band and the ‘second line’ are the people that follow the band and are enjoying the music.
-Once you see one of the bands hit the streets, just join the parade and enjoy this wonderful tradition.
+Once you see one of the bands hit the streets and get your moves on.
+Just join the parade and enjoy this wonderful tradition.

 3. Go to Frenchmen street instead of Bourbon

 Although both streets are sort of touristy, every local will tell you to head to Frenchmen for the local experience.
-Bourbon street is a lot of overpriced drinks and people throwing beads from the balcony’s while Frenchmen street has a few really cool places.
-You’ll be able to find some good music there too!
-You might want to visit the spotted cat for some jazz.
-I do admit I spend one night in Bourbon st. for some karaoke, which can also be enjoyable sometimes 😉
+Bourbon street is a lot of overpriced drinks and people throwing beads from the balcony’s while Frenchmen street is more laid back.
+It has a few really cool places and you’ll be able to find some good music there too!
+If you enjoy jazz music you might want to visit the spotted cat.
+It’s an intimate jazz venue that’s famous for the great live acts.
+I do have to admit I spend one night in Bourbon st. for some karaoke, which can also be enjoyable sometimes 😉

 4. Have $0.25 lunchtime martini’s at Commanders palace